IDEX Review 2023: The First Hybrid Approach to Non-Custodial, High-Performance Crypto Trading

 - Non-deterministic ordering- Miners decide which transactions are included and in what order.
 This randomness and non-standardized unreliability also render many DEXes unsuitable for active traders.

 After testing out the platform myself, it was quite evident that this is a high-performance exchange.
-Trading on IDEX feels more akin to trading on a high-performance centralized exchange such as FTX or OKX, but with the benefit of self-custody. 💪
+Trading on IDEX feels more akin to trading on a high-performance centralized exchange such as Binance or OKX, but with the benefit of self-custody. 💪

 For the Matching Engine, IDEX offers a central limit order book design that matches user orders based on price-time priority basis, similar to traditional and non-crypto trading exchanges.
 Limit orders are filled at the specified price, or better, with no risk of order collision or trade failures.
 The support for partial fills ensures seamless matching against multiple orders, making IDEX ideal for big money traders and those who are just throwing a few dollars worth of crypto around.